lgalvao/thymeleaf-layout-dialect/README.md

 ```

 Create a content template that will define its own title, static resources, and
 replacements for those extension points.
 Link the page to the layout by using
-the `layout:decorate` processor at the root element of the page which will
+the `layout:decorate` processor at the root element of the page, which will
-instruct Thymeleaf to decorate the layout with this template:
+instruct Thymeleaf to decorate the layout with the template:

 ```html
 <!DOCTYPE html>